Forgot password

 I mean, look at the graphics of CS2‘s Inferno.
 Screenshot by Dot Esports

-As for gameplay changes, the most noticeable ones are the way smokes behave in CS2, filling an entire space and showing the same to all players, the switch to 24 rounds instead of 30 in competitive, and a new competitive matchmaking mode in the form of Premier.
+Because of the Source 2 engine, CS2 is better than CS:GO in terms of graphics, and all the maps look more beautiful.
+The most noticeable game changes are the way smokes behave—filling an entire space and showing the same to all players, a switch to 24 rounds instead of 30 in competitive, and a new competitive matchmaking mode in the form of Premier.

 Loadout menu in CS2.

-Players are able to create their own loadout in CS2.
+Players can create their own loadout in CS2.
 Screenshot by Dot Esports

 Author